SearchWP Blog

 Step 1: Install and Activate SearchWP

-The first step is to go and grab your copy of SearchWP here.
+The first step is to go to the SearchWP website and grab your copy of SearchWP.

-Once done, go to your SearchWP account dashboard and click Downloads.
+Once done, simply go to your SearchWP account dashboard and click Downloads.

-Then, press the Download SearchWP button and save the plugin to your computer.
+Then, you can press the Download SearchWP button and save the plugin to your computer.

-After downloading, copy your SearchWP license key at the bottom left corner.
+After downloading, we also suggest to copy your SearchWP license key at the bottom left corner.

 Next, you’ll need to install SearchWP on your site.
 If you need help, you can follow our detailed guide on installing a WordPress plugin.